bradlisy/bradlisy.github.io/index.md

 Development of advanced electromagnetic dampers (EMD) capable of simultaneous energy harvesting and actuation features.<br>
 Self-powered active EMD.<br>
 - **Smart Control and Reinforced Learning** <br>
-Reinforced learning can be combined with smart dampers catering for complex or unknown structures or inputs.
+Reinforced learning can be combined with smart dampers catering for complex structure or unknown inputs.

 ---